-What you can do if you think there is inappropriate behaviour in the Congress hall
+What you can do if you think there is inappropriate behaviour

 It is the responsibility of all UCU members to challenge inappropriate behaviour, and all delegates should familiarise themselves with this guidance.

 If you feel able to, you can informally ask other people in the Congress hall to be quiet, or stop behaving in a way which is causing a disturbance or offence.